Since I became interested in English soccer, I have taken to using the term "football supporters" use for their arch-rivals: "The Scum."

-As the today's entry in the blog Bleeding Yankee Blue (see link to the right -- this particular post doesn't have an author's name on it) put it, "Damn, reading that NESN interview it seemed like Padilla was upset...almost like he was going to breakdown like a "woman" and cry about it.
-Ironic... isn’t it?"
+As the today's entry in the blog Bleeding Yankee Blue put it, "Damn, reading that NESN interview it seemed like Padilla was upset...almost like he was going to breakdown like a "woman" and cry about it.
+Ironic... isn't it?"

 Considering the current trial of English soccer legend/slimeball John Terry, an accusation of racism is pretty serious.

-Teix played on the Texas Rangers, with, among others, Sandy Alomar Jr., Alfonso Soriano, Rod Barajas, Pedro Astacio, Edinson Volquez, Francisco Cordero and... current Red Sox first baseman Adrian Gonzalez.
+Teix played on the Texas Rangers, with, among others, Sandy Alomar Jr., Alfonso Soriano, Rod Barajas, Pedro Astacio, Edinson Volquez, Francisco Cordero and current Red Sox 1st baseman Adrian Gonzalez.